Friday, January 1, 2021

 Figure 18.
 Matrix of Mellan bleka stränder (efter Ni Zan)

 Furthermore, some pieces use 'enharmonic equivalents'—intervals below 5 cents, such as 441/440 of 3.93 or the schisma of 1.61 cents, and this kind of repertoire illuminates another threshold: where intervals are so narrow that they do not even sound like the kind of 'enharmonic shadings' that Sabat referred to with intervals below approximately 35 cents.
 Narrow enharmonic equivalents merely sound like the same pitch.
 It is only when the sizes are larger than 5 cents that they start to sound like different 'shades' rather than collapsing completely.
 The distance of 7.71 cents between A# - - ("225/128") and Bb ↓ ("7/4") is, for example, too big to sound like an enharmonic equivalent.
-Using these two pitches in a modal context creates a loose style context where these two pitches appear in different shades.
+Using these two pitches in a modal context creates a loose style context where these two pitches appear as different variants of the same pitch.
 However, if only using narrow enharmonic equivalents that are smaller than 5 cents and no pitches separated by syntonic-sized commas, the music will sound like the strict style rather than free or loose, even though each pitch in the scale might have multiple spellings and the theoretical gamut be quite large.

 In summary, it seems to me that the narrow band between 5 and 25 cents is especially crucial for enharmonic shadings.
 Smaller intervals than this are too small to sound like an intonational 'variation' whereas larger intervals can sound like discrete scale steps as they acquire more of an identity of their own.
-Combining these observations with the above cognitivistic idea about the difficulty in keeping more than seven pitches 'present' at the same time might lead us to want to at least as a hypothesis say that in many free style styles, the large number of frequencies separated by commas smaller than 35 cents overwhelms the perception and gives rise to a simplified organization of pitches into focal pitch classes; sounds that are less than approximately 35 cents apart become different 'nuances' of the same tone.
-Unfortunately, it will not be that easy to postulate that kind of rule, and this is because our perceptual orientation toward sound is not only guided by cognitivistic restraints but also by a search for meaning.
+Combining these observations with the above cognitivist idea about the difficulty in keeping more than seven pitches 'present' at the same time might lead us to want to at least as a hypothesis say that in many free style styles, the large number of frequencies separated by commas smaller than 35 cents overwhelms the perception and gives rise to a simplified organization of pitches into focal pitch classes; sounds that are less than approximately 35 cents apart (to follow Sabat) become different 'nuances' of the same tone.
+Unfortunately, it will not be that easy to postulate that kind of rule, and this is because our perceptual orientation toward sound is not only guided by cognitive restraints but also by a search for meaning.
 The 35-cent threshold is fluid and impacted by the harmonic contexts and particular modes of listening that different pieces of music afford.
 Some harmonic contexts and modes of listening will allow for a proclivity of 'fusion' while other harmonic contexts will easier allow for separation.
 We can even draw to mind how in the realm of Equal Tempered music, composers such as Takemitsu have even achieved to make intervals as large as quarter tones sound like enharmonic variations of each other.

 Before giving some examples where the organization of comma-distanced pitches in focal pitch classes does not happen, I will first give an example of a piece where I think that it happens.
 This is a piece of mine coincidentally named Marc (Sabat).
 This piece uses fifteen pitches per octave as shown in Figure 19.
 Despite clearly being different pitches in the composition process, these fifteen are in performance heard as 9 'fluid' pitches (A, B, C, D, D#, E, F#, G, G#).
 This does not mean an endorsement of cognitivism, but simply reflects how I perceive the music.
 The fact that even I, who composed the music and know about all the differences, intuit the music in this way suggests that other people likely hear it this simplified way as well.
 This certainly does not mean that a piece like Marc (Sabat) could equally well be played in ET, where the proposed simplified organization of sense data is literally translated into a simplified, tempered, system of pitch classes.
 The different intonations carry important meanings and psychological cues that are very important to play precisely, but this does not translate into perceiving the pitches distanced by commas categorically as different.
 Below, at Figure 25, I will return to an analysis of this piece.